 No, while the vaccine is made of a genetic material, it does not interact with the genome.
 It encodes for specific proteins (in this case the spike protein of the SARS-CoV-2 virus), which then gets decoded by the ribosome (protein making organelle/part of a cell) located outside of the nucleus where our genome is housed. mRNA in the cell is also degraded relatively quickly limiting long-lasting impact.

 If you have had an immediate allergic reaction — even if it was not severe — to a vaccine or injectable therapy for another disease, ask your doctor if you should get a COVID-19 vaccine.
 Your doctor will help you decide if it is safe.
-If you have a severe allergic reaction to the first shot, the CDC advises not to get the second one.
+If you have a severe allergic reaction to the Pfizer or Moderna vaccine, which both require two doses, the CDC advises against getting the second dose.
 The CDC also recommends that people who are allergic to PEG or polysorbate should not get a COVID-19 vaccine.

 People with a history of severe allergic reactions not related to vaccines or injectable medications — such as food, pet, venom, environmental, or latex allergies — should get vaccinated.
 People with a history of allergies to oral medications or a family history of severe allergic reactions may also get vaccinated.